tkeffer/weert-js/README.md

 ### Units

-Internally, WeeRT makes no assumptions about units.
-However, the browser client does.
-Right now, it assumes all units are US Customary.
-If they are in something else, you'll have to change the HTML.
+Internally, the WeeRT server makes no assumptions about units.

-Eventually, WeeRT will be able to determine the proper unit label to use from an observation's inferred unit group and from the type `unit_system` (similar to WeeWX's `usUnits`).
+The client is unit-agnostic, except for the WindCompass, which assumes US Customary.

 ### Security